 In Spain, the minority Socialist government’s dependence on small regionalist parties has forced Madrid to seriously reckon with the independence movement in Catalonia for the first time in a decade.

-Countries that are accustomed to one- or two-party rule will need time to adjust — expect some turmoil in the short term — but multiparty democracy is stronger in the end.
+Countries that are accustomed to one- or two-party rule will need time to adjust — expect turmoil in the short term — but multiparty democracy is stronger in the end.